使用联邦学习策略

 联邦评估**(或*客户端评估*)更为复杂,但也更为强大:它不需要集中的数据集,允许我们在更大的数据集上对模型进行评估,这通常会产生更真实的评估结果。事实上,如果我们想得到有代表性的评估结果,很多情况下都需要使用**联邦评估。但是,这种能力是有代价的:一旦我们开始在客户端进行评估,我们就应该意识到,如果这些客户端并不总是可用,我们的评估数据集可能会在连续几轮学习中发生变化。此外,每个客户端所拥有的数据集也可能在连续几轮学习中发生变化。这可能会导致评估结果不稳定,因此即使我们不改变模型,也会看到评估结果在连续几轮中波动。

-We've seen how federated evaluation works on the client side (i.e., by implementing the evaluate method in FlowerClient).
-Now let's see how we can evaluate aggregated model parameters on the server-side.
-First we define a new function evaluate in task.py:
+We've seen how federated evaluation works on the client side (i.e., by implementing a function wrapped with the @app.evaluate decorator in your ClientApp).
+Now let's see how we can evaluate the aggregated model parameters on the server side.

 from datasets import load_dataset